 She explained what it was and that schools were transitioning to use the new standards.
-I then did my own research and saw how my book and new curriculum could easily be incorporated in any classroom or group setting to improve literacy.
+I then did my own research and saw how my book and new curriculum could easily be incorporated into any classroom or group setting to improve literacy.

-Although, I teach in the classroom at the University of Memphis, I am not a full-time teacher.
+Although I teach in the classroom at the University of Memphis, I am not a full-time teacher.
 College teaching is much different, and I cannot compare my experience or knowledge to that of elementary school, middle school, or high teachers.
 However, at the time that I created the S.O.
 What!
 Literacy, Life Skills, and Character Education curriculum (with the support of secondary school educators), I had a school-aged child who I wish would have had the opportunity to use my curriculum in a classroom with his peers.
 In addition, I have always been a great student- even today.

-Why is Common Core Controversial?
+Why is Higher Learning Controversial?

-The Common Core State Standards were established to create equal expectations for students across states and are primarily focused on Mathematics and English Arts.
-Mathematics adaptation and implementation has been the most challenging for students, teachers, and parents.
+The Higher Learning Standards were established to create equal expectations for students across states and are primarily focused on Mathematics and English Arts.
+Mathematics adaptation and implementation have been the most challenging for students, teachers, and parents.
 Because my memoir was the non-fiction text used for the curriculum, I focused my workbooks on using the English Language Arts standards to help improve literacy.
 Those standards include literacy for ELA but also for literacy in history/social studies, science, and technical subjects.
 With the standards, students must learn to read, write, speak, listen, and use language effectively in a variety of content areas.
 The standards help them to gain the literacy skills and understandings required for college and career readiness, and there are specific college and career readiness standards.